Got any signal up here? Nokia to build mobile network on the moon

 HELSINKI: Struggling to get a phone signal at home on planet Earth?
 Perhaps you'll have better luck on the moon.

-Nokia has been selected by NASA to build the first cellular network on the moon, the Finnish company said on Monday, as the U.S. space agency plans for a future where humans return there and establish lunar settlements.
+Nokia has been selected by NASA to build the first cellular network on the moon, the Finnish company said on Monday (Oct 19), as the US space agency plans for a future where humans return there and establish lunar settlements.

 NASA aims to return humans to the moon by 2024 and dig in for a long-term presence there under its Artemis programme.